 What is the effect of the program’s presence in correctional facilities?

 Our students, correctional administration, and staff, as well as others who have been in prison, all report that the college’s presence has a profoundly positive effect on the environment of the institution as a whole.
 It is not uncommon for inmates in other prisons within the state system to improve their behavior and basic academic skills and seek a transfer to an institution where the college is located.

 Bard has also extended college opportunity to correctional facility staff with a new scholarship program that will provide full tuition (and room and board) to Bard College for two children of New York State Department of Correctional Services employees each year.

 Are there plans to expand the program?

 Yes.
 In 2009, BPI received a private grant that supported the creation of the Consortium for the Liberal Arts in Prison.
-Through the Consortium, BPI has already helped Wesleyan University and Grinnell College to establish and maintain college-in-prison programs in Connecticut and Iowa.
+Through the Consortium, BPI has already helped Wesleyan University (Connecticut), Grinnell College (Iowa), Goucher College (Maryland), and most recently Univeristy of Notre Dame and Holy Cross College (Indiana) to establish and maintain college-in-prison programs.
 Our aim is to support the development of similar programs in 10 states within the next five years.

 What is the goal in expanding the BPI model nationally?